SohaEmad/SohaAhmed/index.markdown

 ---
 ![soha Ahmed](/images/soha-pro.jpg){:height="200px" width="200px"}

-  software engineer used to teach computer engineer love the theoretical and practical part of the advanture, always passion to learn new platfroms , language and tools in software world. the chalange for us with all the temptation come from the new language , tools and platforms show up in our world is to focus and evolve in one path and get into the advanced level.
+  software engineer used to teach computer engineer love the theoretical and practical part of the adventure, always passion to learn new platforms, language and tools in software world. the challenge for us with all the temptation come from the new language, tools and platforms show up in our world is to focus and evolve in one path and get into the advanced level.